konstruktoid/container-debian-build/README.md

 ## Debian base image generator
 Run `sudo bash buildeb.sh` to generate a Debian base image.
-It will use `debootstrap`, create a tar-file, generate the `Dockerfile` and write the SHA256 checksum of the created tar-file to `build.checksums`.
+It will use `debootstrap`, create a tar-file, generate the `Dockerfile` and add a SHA256 checksum of the created tar-file to a `ENV` in the `Dockerfile`.
-`buildeb.sh` will also add `.git` and previously generated tar-files to `.dockerignore`.
+`buildeb.sh` will also add `.git` and any previously generated tar-files to `.dockerignore`.

 The generated image will weigh in around 46M compared to the Docker hub library